• Europes biggest bike selection

 from left to right: Detach, Slower, Gravel ahead

-This mindfulness is especially true in and immediately after turns and during climbing sessions, as it can be especially difficult to keep the group together here.
+This mindfulness is especially true immediately after turns and during climbing sessions, as keeping the group together here can be challenging.
 The least you can do is wait for everyone on social rides at the summit.
-And really wait, give some of the others a little breather at the top and if it's really taking you too long... then go back and do the climb a second time!
+And really wait.
+Give some of the others a little breather at the top, and if it's really taking you too long, then go back and do the climb a second time!

 It is perhaps the most important rule.
 If you start as a group, you will end as a group.
 This means waiting for each other, being helpful and considerate.
 Only in this way can you be sure that everyone will have a good time and eventually arrive home safely.